guohongyi/stackoverflow-prediction/README.md

 * Xue Teng
 * Hongyi Guo

-This project is end-to-end from data collection to putting models into production using flask, docker etc.
+This application takes the title and body of a question, and produce prediction outputs such as answer time, tags, and experts. it is an end-to-end project from data collection to putting models into production using flask, docker etc.

 ## Features:
-- Time Prediction
+- Answer Time Prediction
 - Tags Prediction
 - Experts Prediction